With 330 days of sunshine per year, there are so many things to do in Tempe and is the perfect destination for a mother-daughter weekend trip.

-I designated Maddie as the cook and she thought she was featured on the Cooking Channel the way she was adding extra seasoning and ensuring the meat didn’t burn on the grill.
+I designated Maddie as the cook and she thought she was being featured on the Cooking Channel by the way she was adding extra seasoning and ensuring the meat didn’t burn on the grill.

 I must say the food was amazing and make sure to ask for the kimchi, pickled daikon radish and edamame sides along with the salad.

 Because I was traveling with a teen I always need a cocktail to help keep me out of jail so I decided to try the adult version of the Capri Sun.

 The beverage comes in a variety of tropical flavors (complete with a fun flashing colored ice cube!).